jarmokivekas/proximity-1/README.md

 # Radio layer

-Bits are encoded as NRZ (no return to zero natural binary) or "Bi-phase-L", aka.
+Bits are encoded as NRZ (no return to zero natural binary) or "Bi-phase-L," aka.
 Manchester encoding.
-Manchester requires typically 2x the bandwidth given the same datarate.
+Manchester requires typically 2x the bandwidth given the same data rate.

-# Common implementation methodology for bit field datastructures
+# Common implementation methodology for bit field data structures

-The Proximity-1 protocol stack utilizes a lot data structures made up from bit fields at fixed offset.
-At least in the structures for_
+The Proximity-1 protocol stack utilizes a lot of data structures made up of bit fields at a fixed offset.
+At least in:

 - SPDU
 - transfer fame header
 - PULT

-## Non mutability
+## Non-mutability

 The is little reason to mutate messages on any level of the communication stack.
 Objects representing various parts of a data packet can be declared with constant data members.
-This is to say, that the messages are only either read from when receiving a message, or built from the ground up when transmitting a new message.
-Therefore all classes have two constructors, one whats expects a buffer as the argument, and one that either initialize all field values to reasonable defaults, or require the user to supply initialization values.
+This is to say, that the messages are only either read from when receiving a message or built from the ground up when transmitting a new one.
+Therefore all classes have two constructors, one that expects a buffer as the argument, and one that either initialize all field values to reasonable defaults, or requires the user to supply initialization values.

-A basic pattern would look something like this
+A basic pattern would look something like this:

 ```
 class Some_protocol_element{